Where to Find the Right Digital Agency Talent

 Hiring from competitors.

 Hiring from your competitors does not guarantee a good fit.
 It may be tempting to try, after all they do the same kind of work you do, with the same type of clients as you.
 Still, hiring from the competition is super limiting.
-You’re keeping yourself from getting completely fresh eyes.
+You’re keeping yourself from getting completely fresh eyes with new agency talent.

 Also, making the transition from large agency to a small one can be really difficult.
 So hiring someone from your bigger, more successful competitor may actually do your team more harm than good.